 Every FEA design is displayed as a full-scale, three-dimensional object, which engineers can rotate and study on the screen as they apply thousands of pounds of force across the load-bearing components.
 Up to a million separate points (“elements”) can be analyzed.
 Stress in the steel is pinpointed and color-coded, and the design is manipulated to remove it.

-The result is an optimized design, in both materials and components, which has been tested and verified at maximum linear strain.
+The result is an optimized design, in both materials and components, which has

-Every ROADMASTER tow bar and bracket design is tested, refined and perfected through finite elemental analysis — before the first prototype is ever built.
+Every ROADMASTER tow bar and baseplate design is tested, refined and perfected through finite elemental analysis — before the first prototype is ever built.
 Tow bar prototypes are then further tested in “real world” fatigue tests, to the equivalent of 600,000 road miles (150,000 “push” strokes and 150,000 “pull” strokes, at full capacity).

 In the RV towing products industry, testing standards are entirely self-imposed — there are no federal regulations in place, whatsoever.
 ROADMASTER’s standards — “quality to ensure reliability; reliability to ensure safety” — are the highest in the industry.